RenTrieu/CryoEMCovariance/README.md

   Running this with the `Initial5/` pdb files requires enough memory such that the process is killed on our aida server.
 I'm looking to flesh out image scaling to lighten the memory load for these matrices.
+- Fixed memory issue by removing redundant code and fixed small issue with the display of the residue ranges.
+Can run the `Initial5/` pdb files, however, the generation of the covariance matrix takes a few seconds.

 In-Development Notes/Changes: